Big Bad Boo

 Other titles include The Bravest Knight, a Hulu Original, and Mixed Nutz which aired on PBS in the US and in 30 other countries worldwide.
 Big Bad Boo's second TV series 1001 Nights is based on the One Thousand and One Nights book.
 In 2012, Big Bad Boo won the number one spot at Mipcom Junior in the top 30 most viewed children's shows.
 The same year, Big Bad Boo won the BC Export Award in the Digital Media & Entertainment category.
 The BC Export Awards honor the top exporters in British Columbia.

 History

 It was founded as Norooz Productions in New York and Los Angeles, and adopted its current name two years later in 2007 when it opened a Vancouver office.
 Big Bad Boo was co-founded by entrepreneurs Shabnam Rezaei and Aly Jetha with the initial direct-to-DVD movie Babak and Friends - A First Norooz, a Norooz holiday-special starring Shohreh Aghdashloo and Catherine Bell.
-The company's mission is to create content to teach kids about different stereotypes and different languages.